Danny Mathis

 Dana Greene Mathis (born October 3, 1954) is an American politician and coroner from Georgia.
-Mathis is a Republican member of Georgia House of Representatives for District 144.
+Mathis is a Republican member of the Georgia House of Representatives for District 144.

 Education

 Mathis attended Middle Georgia College and Gupton-Jones College of Funeral Service.

 Career

 Mathis is a medical examiner, coroner and also owner of a funeral home.

 On November 6, 2018, Mathis won the election and became a Republican member of Georgia House of Representatives for District 144.
 Mathis defeated Jessica Walden with 65.38% of the votes.
 On November 3, 2020, as an incumbent, Mathis won the election and continued serving District 144.
 Mathis defeated Mary Ann Whipple-Lue with 69.08% of the votes.

 Personal life

 Mathis' wife is Ellen Mathis.
 They have three children.
 Mathis and his family live in Cochran, Georgia.